Examples

 ---|---|

-Banking | The banking assistant with routing capabilities that can handle money transfers and transaction analysis through a sophisticated graph-based strategy. |
+Banking | Build a comprehensive AI banking assistant with routing capabilities that can handle money transfers and transaction analysis through a sophisticated graph-based strategy.
+Includes domain modeling, tool creation, and agent composition patterns. |

 MCP | Integration examples for the Model Context Protocol, featuring GoogleMapsMcpClient for geographic data and PlaywrightMcpClient for browser automation. |

-Memory | The customer support agent that shows memory system usage.
-The agent tracks and utilizes user conversation preferences and issue history, device diagnostic information, and organization-specific product information and solutions.
-It uses encrypted local storage to securely persist information and demonstrates proper memory organization using subjects and scopes. |
+Memory | A customer support agent that demonstrates memory system usage.
+The agent tracks user conversation preferences, device diagnostics, and organization-specific information using encrypted local storage and proper memory organization with subjects and scopes. |

-Planner | The task planning system that builds execution trees with parallel and sequential execution nodes, dynamically constructing execution plans. |
+Planner | A task planning system that builds execution trees with parallel and sequential execution nodes, dynamically constructing execution plans for complex workflows. |

-SimpleAPI | Basic examples for chat agents and single-run agents that demonstrate simple API integrations. |
+SimpleAPI | Basic examples demonstrating chat agents and single-run agents with simple API patterns for getting started with Koog. |

-StructuredData | The example that demonstrates JSON-based structured data output with complex nested classes, polymorphism, and weather forecast examples. |
+StructuredData | Demonstrates JSON-based structured data output with complex nested classes, polymorphism, and weather forecast examples showing how to work with typed data in agent responses. |

-SubgraphWithTask | Project generation tools showcasing file and directory operations, including creation, deletion, and command execution. |
+SubgraphWithTask | Project generation tools showcasing file and directory operations, including creation, deletion, and command execution using subgraph strategies. |

-Tone | A text tone analysis agent that uses specialized tools to identify positive, negative, or neutral tones in input text. |
+Tone | A text tone analysis agent that uses specialized tools to identify positive, negative, or neutral tones in input text, demonstrating sentiment analysis capabilities. |